Esri/arcgis-maps-sdk-dotnet-samples/src/Forms/readme.md

 * [Raster layer (GeoPackage)](Shared/Samples/Data/RasterLayerGeoPackage/readme.md) - Display a raster contained in a GeoPackage.
 * [Read GeoPackage](Shared/Samples/Data/ReadGeoPackage/readme.md) - Add rasters and feature tables from a GeoPackage to a map.
 * [Read shapefile metadata](Shared/Samples/Data/ReadShapefileMetadata/readme.md) - Read a shapefile and display its metadata.
-* [Service feature table (on interaction cache)](Shared/Samples/Data/ServiceFeatureTableCache/readme.md) - Display a feature layer from a service using the **on interaction cache** feature request mode.
-* [Service feature table (manual cache)](Shared/Samples/Data/ServiceFeatureTableManualCache/readme.md) - Display a feature layer from a service using the **manual cache** feature request mode.
-* [Service feature table (no cache)](Shared/Samples/Data/ServiceFeatureTableNoCache/readme.md) - Display a feature layer from a service using the **no cache** feature request mode.
 * [Statistical query](Shared/Samples/Data/StatisticalQuery/readme.md) - Query a table to get aggregated statistics back for a specific field.
 * [Statistical query group and sort](Shared/Samples/Data/StatsQueryGroupAndSort/readme.md) - Query a feature table for statistics, grouping and sorting by different fields.
 * [Symbolize shapefile](Shared/Samples/Data/SymbolizeShapefile/readme.md) - Display a shapefile with custom symbology.